chizzletaz/BakeAndBinge/Testing.md

     - Right click on the page
     - Click 'show source code'
     - Copy all HTML
-    - Paste into the validator.
+    - Paste it into the validator.

 Or
-- Enter the url of the heroku live link.
+- Enter the url of the Heroku live link.

 However, when authentication is used, the live link can't be used to validate the page.
 Furthermore, the live site of Heroku takes a while to update.